Hero-Solutions/imagehub-simplesaml/README.md

 LC_CTYPE=C tr -c -d '0123456789abcdefghijklmnopqrstuvwxyz' </dev/urandom | dd bs=32 count=1 2>/dev/null;echo
 ```

-In config.php, find 'secretsalt' and edit it with the output from the above command.
+In config/config.php, find 'secretsalt' and edit it with the output from the above command.
 Also edit 'auth.adminpassword' to a safe password of your choosing.

-To AD FS:
+Now, go into ADFS:
-Go to Windows Administrative Tools, AD FS Management
+Go to Windows Administrative Tools, ADFS Management
-In AD FS, Service, go to Endpoints.
+In ADFS, Service, go to Endpoints.
 Under Metadata, find the URL, such as:
 /FederationMetadata/2007-06/FederationMetadata.xml

 Browse to https://resourcespace.mydomain.com/simplesaml/